Some of the numbers presented in this website may not be the most recent available

 Despite some social reforms the Russian Revolution broke out in 1917 during World War 1.
 Lenin’s communists prevailed and the 15-republic Soviet Union (USSR) was created, ruthlessly transformed by Stalin into an industrial power.
 In World War 2 defeat of Germany allowed the USSR to occupy areas of Europe leading to a ‘Cold War’ with the west.
 Financial pressures led to Soviet collapse in 1991 and Russia became the sole successor state.

-Russia is the largest country in the world spanning 9 time zones.
+Russia is the largest country by area in the world spanning 9 time zones.
 Most consists of vast stretches of plains that are predominantly steppe to the south and heavily forested to the north with tundra along the northern coast.

 Mountain ranges lie along the southern borders including the Caucasus Mountains containing Mount Elbrus, at 5,642m the highest point in Europe, the Altai Mountains of Siberia and the Verkhoyansk Range and volcanoes of Kamchatka Peninsula in the Far East.
 The Ural Mountains is a north-south range dividing Europe and Asia.